Chap 22 The Climax at

 trying to retrieve the wounded in the midst of a battle, or a rainstorm,

-hero's dedication to saving lives.
+dedication to saving lives.
 However, Dick knew that our resupply

 choppers were not restrained by this new S.O.P. and would be able to